arihant-jha/TCP-Logging-and-Decorators/README.md

     - I push logs to bigquery, have error call reporting and everything.
 It's great.

 2. Parametrized decorator - lru_cache(num) -> num is the number of calls I want to cache
+    - run the `lru_cache.py` and see the difference of using cache and not using cache
+    - Time with lru_cache: *0.0022 seconds*
+    - Time without lru_cache: *1.6532 seconds*

 3. Class Based Decorator -> logging execution time